Old name, new purpose: why we’ve gone back to RNID

 Causes

-As a result, the ossicles aren’t able to move and pass sound waves into the inner ear as efficiently as they used to, causing hearing loss.
-Eventually, the stapes becomes fixed so it can’t move at all – this can cause severe hearing loss.
+As a result, the ossicles aren’t able to pass sound waves into the inner ear as well as before, causing hearing loss.
+Eventually, over time, the stapes becomes so stuck it can’t move at all – this can cause severe hearing loss.

 Treatment

-Hearing aids are very useful if you have otosclerosis, but they won’t stop your hearing loss from worsening.
-The doctor may discuss the option of having an operation called a stapedectomy, where a surgeon replaces the stapes with an artificial bone made from metal or plastic, so that sound can travel to the inner ear.
+Hearing aids are very useful if you have otosclerosis, but they won’t stop your hearing loss from getting worse.
+Your doctor may discuss the option of having an operation called a stapedectomy.
+This is where a surgeon replaces the stapes with an artificial bone made from metal or plastic.
+The aim of replacing this bone is to help sound waves travel through to the inner ear.
 This operation has a high success rate.

 Find out more in our Otosclerosis factsheet.